jonnonz1/nz-statute-book/acts/public/2010/insurance-prudential-supervision-act-2010.md

   (a) the Bank's consent must not be unreasonably withheld; and (b) in considering whether to give its consent, the Bank must take into account the time that has elapsed since the direction or notice was given.
 (4) Nothing in subsection (1) applies to the disclosure or publication of the fact that a direction has been given requiring the actions set out in section 144(1)(f) or 146(c) for the purpose of giving effect to that direction.
-(5) Every person who commits an offence under this section is liable on summary conviction,— (a) in the case of an individual, to imprisonment for a term not exceeding 3 months or to a fine not exceeding $200,000 (or both):
+(5) Every person who commits an offence under this section is liable on conviction,— (a) in the case of an individual, to imprisonment for a term not exceeding 3 months or to a fine not exceeding $200,000 (or both):
   (b) in the case of a body corporate, to a fine not exceeding $500,000.